JestemSikora/President-Election-Poland-2025-Analysis-on-X/README.md

 ## Project Structure

 The most important file is "jupyter_.ipynb", in there you can find Election Analysis with descriptions.
-Other filles are included to showcase the entire process.
+Other filles are included to showcase the entire process of working on this project.